 Committed to success for everyone, the Student Success Center at Hutchinson Community College is ready to help you succeed in your educational career.
 Our knowledgeable staff is trained and prepared to provide excellent academic support and is available to counsel students in the academic and life skills needed to succeed at the collegiate level.

 An essential part of your college experience involves an exploration of your interests, skills, and values as well as a search of the jobs and careers available.
 Career Zone is our official resume and job posting service.

 Hutchinson Community College uses College Central Network as its official resume and job posting service.
 Please select the icon above to:

 Everyone needs help now and then to understand difficult concepts, to get schoolwork organized, or to move past a mental block.
 To help you succeed in your classes, HutchCC has many tutors whom you can visit for free, based in the Rimmer Center.Tutoring Services

 The Accessibility Services coordinator at HutchCC collaborates with students, administrators, faculty, and staff to ensure access to reasonable and appropriate accommodations for academic programs, student involvement, and residence life.More Information

 Prior to registering for classes, some students may need to take English and Math placement tests as part of the admission process.
-Assessment Services offers Accuplacer testing at our campuses or at approved testing centers nationwide.
+Assessment Services in the Rimmer Learning Resource Center offers Accuplacer testing at our campuses or at approved testing centers nationwide.

 Academic advising services are provided to current and prospective students who are undecided or interested in a General Studies curriculum by professional academic advisors in the Student Success Center.
 Students who have declared a college major are advised by advisors from their academic department and may contact the department chair to speak to a departmental advisor.
 Academic advisors help students set practical and realistic academic goals; interpret academic assessment results; and provide information about degree options, course selection, enrollment restrictions, and transfer options.